LATEST UPDATE (12/09/2023):

 At Virginia Eye Institute, our patients and associates are like family.
 As COVID-19, the coronavirus, continues to have an increased impact on communities around the globe, we feel it is important to connect directly with you to share more about the steps we’re taking to ensure our patients and associates remain safe and in good health.

-In Our Clinic Locations and Surgery Center
+In Our Surgery Center:

 - Sanitizing restrooms more frequently and restocking with supplies, including soap, paper towels, and hand sanitizer